ibm-cloud-docs/schematics/migrate-tfversion.md

  ```
  {: pre}

-7. Verify the updates are made to the `terraform.tfstate` file with terraform version getting updated from `0.12` to `>= 0.13` and provider updated as `registry.terraform.io/ibm-cloud/ibm`.
+7. Verify the updates are made to the `terraform.tfstate` file with Terraform version getting updated from `0.12` to `>= 0.13` and provider updated as `registry.terraform.io/ibm-cloud/ibm`.
 8. Push the upgraded version of the Terraform configuration files both `terraform.tfstate` and `version.tf` to your Git repository.
 9. Create a {{site.data.keyword.bpshort}} workspace by using the updated Git repository.
 10. Generate a [`plan`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-plan) and [`apply`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-apply) the plan to view your workspace with the resources are now using the Terraform v0.13.